Boosted second moment method in random regular graphs: Typical processes

 \subsection{Processes}

 By an invariant process on $T_d$ we mean a random coloring/labeling, the distribution of which is invariant under the automorphisms of $T_d$.
 The so-called \emph{tree-indexed Markov chains} form a special class of invariant processes. \begin{definition} Suppose that $\Xc$ is a finite set of colors/labels.
 A mapping $V(G) \to \Xc$ is a \emph{vertex labeling} of the graph $G$.
-A random labeling $X \colon V(T_d) \to \Xc$ is a $T_d$-indexed Markov chain if, conditioned on the label $X_v$ of a vertex $v \in V(T_d)$, $X$ is conditionally independent on the $d$ subtrees obtained after deleting $v$. \end{definition} The distribution $\mu$ of a $T_d$-indexed Markov chain is uniquely described by its marginal $\muedge$ on two neighboring vertices of $T_d$.
+A random labeling $X \colon V(T_d) \to \Xc$ is a \emph{$T_d$-indexed Markov chain}\footnote{Similar properties are often referred to as \emph{spatial Markov properties}, while the authors of \cite{backhausz2022typicality} call such random labelings \emph{vertex-Markov processes}.} if, conditioned on the label $X_v$ of a vertex $v \in V(T_d)$, $X$ is conditionally independent on the $d$ subtrees obtained after deleting $v$. \end{definition} The distribution $\mu$ of a $T_d$-indexed Markov chain is uniquely described by its marginal $\muedge$ on two neighboring vertices of $T_d$.
 Note that $\muedge \in \Pcedge^\Xc$, where we write $\Pcedge^\Xc$ for the set of distributions on $\Xc \times \Xc$ that are invariant under exchanging the two coordinates.

 \begin{definition} An invariant process $\mu$ is said to be \emph{typical}\footnote{In \cite[Def 1.1]{backhausz2022typicality} the term \emph{strongly typical} was used.} if it can be mimicked on most $d$-regular graphs in the following sense.
-For every $\eps>0$ and $R \in \Nb$ there exists $N_0=N_0(\eps,R)$ such that for every $N>N_0$ the following holds for $\Gb_{N,d}$ with probability at least $1-\eps$: the graph $\Gb_{N,d}$ has an $\Xc$-labeling with $R$-neighborhood statistics $\eps$-close\footnote{When we talk about the distance of discrete distributions, let us use, say, the total variation distance.} to that of $\mu$. \end{definition}
+For every radius $R \in \Nb$ and every positive $\eps$, there exists $N_0=N_0(\eps,R)$ such that for each $N>N_0$ the following holds for $\Gb_{N,d}$ with probability at least $1-\eps$: the graph $\Gb_{N,d}$ has an $\Xc$-labeling with $R$-neighborhood statistics $\eps$-close\footnote{When we talk about the distance of discrete distributions, let us use, say, the total variation distance.} to that of $\mu$. \end{definition}